-Consumers Energy Company (CECo), Regulatory Compliance Testing Section (RCTS) conducted a continuous emission monitoring systems (CEMS) quality assurance (QA) audit associated with emission unit EUBOILER operating at the Grayling Generating Station located in Grayling, Michigan.
+Consumers Energy Company (CECo) Regulatory Compliance Testing Section (RCTS) conducted a continuous emission monitoring system (CEMS) quality assurance (QA) audit associated with emission unit EUBOILER operating at the Grayling Generating Station located in Grayling, Michigan.

-The relative accuracy test audit (RATA) was conducted on October 20, 2022, to satisfy the periodic QA required in the consent order entered into by the Michigan Department of Environment, Great Lakes, and Energy (EGLE), Air Quality Division (AQD) and Grayling Generating Station Limited Partnership on July 28, 2022 (EGLE AQD ACO 2022-14).
+The relative accuracy test audit (RATA) was conducted on October 16 and 17, 2023, to satisfy the periodic QA required in the consent order entered by the Michigan Department of Environment, Great Lakes, and Energy (EGLE), Air Quality Division (AQD) and Grayling Generating Station Limited Partnership on July 28, 2022 (EGLE AQD ACO 2022-14).
 The CEMS are installed in the EUBOILER exhaust to satisfy U.S. EPA Code of Federal Regulations, Chapter 40, Part 75 (40 CFR Part 75) monitoring requirements, the Cross State Air Pollution Rule (CSAPR), and 40 CFR Part 60, Subpart Db, as specified in State of Michigan Renewable Operating Permit (ROP) MI-ROP-N2388-2014a.

-A test protocol describing the sampling, calibration, and QA procedures in USEPA Reference Methods (RM) 1, 2, 2H, 3, and ALT-008 was submitted September 13, 2022, to EGLE offices.
-The protocol was subsequently approved in a letter dated September 30, 2022, by EGLE representative Mr. Jeremy Howe.
+A test protocol describing the sampling, calibration, and QA procedures in USEPA Reference Methods (RM) 1, 2, 2H, 3, and ALT-008 was submitted September 12, 2023, to EGLE offices.
+The protocol was subsequently approved in a letter dated October 2, 2023, by EGLE representative Daniel Droste.

-The CEMS audits were performed by RCTS representatives Dillon King and Thomas Schmelter.
-Mr. Richard Laur, Environmental Health and Safety Coordinator, and Mr. Dave Luck, Instrument Controls and Electric Technician, of the Grayling Generating Station coordinated the tests with applicable plant personnel and provided CEMS data.
-EGLE representatives Mr. Jeremy Howe and Ms. Becky Radulski witnessed portions of the testing October 20, 2022.
+The CEMS audit was performed by RCTS representatives Thomas Schmelter and David Kawasaki.
+Kathryn Cunningham, Principal Environmental Engineer with NorthStar Clean Energy, coordinated the tests with applicable plant personnel and provided CEMS data.
+Daniel Droste and Becky Radulski witnessed portions of the testing.

 RCTS operates as a self-accredited Air Emission Testing Body (AETB) as described in the AETB Letter of Certification contained in Appendix D of this report and is accordingly qualified to conduct 40 CFR Part 75 test programs.
 RCTS' AETB program is developed in accordance with the American Society for Testing and Materials (ASTM) D 7036-04, Standard Practice for Competence of Air Emissions Testing Bodies, in which the AETB is required during test projects to provide at least one qualified individual (QI), qualified in the specific methods for that project, to be on-site at all times.
-RCTS representatives Mr. King and met these requirements and assumed the on-site lead QI roles for the duration of the Flow CEMS audits.
+RCTS representative Thomas Schmelter met these requirements and assumed the on-site lead QI role for the duration of the flow CEMS audit.